Sammy-Sekhon/Multi-Robot-Lego-Assembly/README.md

 **NOTE:** You should find the position markings on the table itself, if you get confused by the markings since there are multiple, there should be a set of papers connected by masking tape lying around somewhere in the lab that we used for an event, which is the exact one used in the image above.

-This current setup involves, using 2 arms the 102 for movement and 101 for computer vision Before you continue, make sure these are positioned exactly with in the boxes of the table as shown in the image with 102 facing towad you and 101 facing toward the workspace. \
+This current setup involves, using 2 arms: the 102 arm for movement and 101 for computer vision.
+Before you continue, make sure these are positioned exactly within the boxes of the table as shown in the image with 102 facing toward you and 101 facing toward the workspace. \

-Also You will need to connect both the robots to the router available in the lab via ethernet, and you may also connect your computer via ether net to the router or simply connect to the iperlab router wifi to interact with the robots.
+Also, you will need to connect both the robots to the router available in the lab via ethernet, and you may also connect your computer via ethernet to the router or simply connect to the IperLab router wifi to interact with the robots.

 ## Running the program

-Once you have your python env setup, that is hopefully you have already run the:
+Once you have your Python env setup, that is hopefully you have already run the:
 ```
     pip install -r requirements.txt
 ```